 Mr. Smith argued that Cablevision was a licensed retransmission service with the only issue whether it needed a 2d license to provide a personalized copy to its customers.
 In contrast he urged that “everything” Aereo “does from the moment it receives the programming over its antennas is unlicensed.”

 In response Judge Droney asked “how does the fact of a license matter”?
 Mr. Smith replied somewhat equivocally “[w]ell the license was what confined the attention of the Cablevision panel just to the final end of the transmission.”
 Judge Droney shot back, “[i]s that the basis for the decision”?
 Judge Smith said rather weakly, “I think it is.”

-Judge Gleeson then jumped in to ask Mr. Smith about a Slingbox that takes a video signal from the TV broadcast source, transcodes it and transmits it over the Internet enabling a consumer to view the program on a computer monitor.
-When Mr. Smith admitted that a transmission via a Slingbox was a private performance, Judge Gleeson stated “it sure looks like you have a problem with the Cablevision case.”
+Judge Gleeson then asked Mr. Smith about a Slingbox that takes a video signal from the TV broadcast source, transcodes it and transmits it over the Internet enabling a consumer to view the program on a computer monitor.
+When Mr. Smith admitted that a transmission via a Slingbox was a private performance, Judge Gleeson stated, “it sure looks like you have a problem with the Cablevision case.”

-Mr. Smith finished by arguing that court should limiting the stare decisis impact of Cablevision.
+Mr. Smith ended by arguing the court should limit the stare decisis impact of Cablevision.
 That doctrine tasks courts to adhere to decided cases.
 Mr. Smith argued that Cablevision cannot bind the court with respect to “entirely different” “factual situations.”
 But the only factual difference Mr. Smith ever referred to was Cablevision’s retransmission license that played no role in that case’s holding.